airtai/faststream/CONTRIBUTING.md

 #### Install docusaurus

 To generate the documentation, you need docusaurus.
-To install it run 'docusaurus/scripts/install_docusaurus_deps.sh' in the root of fastkafka project.
+To install it run 'docusaurus/scripts/install_docusaurus_deps.sh' in the root of FastKafka project.

 #### Check if everything works

-After installing fastkafka and all the necessary dependencies, run `nbdev_test` in the root of fastkafka project.
-This will take a couple of minutes as it will run all the tests on fastkafka project.
+After installing FastKafka and all the necessary dependencies, run `nbdev_test` in the root of FastKafka project.
+This will take a couple of minutes as it will run all the tests on FastKafka project.
 If everythng is setup correctly, you will get a "Success." message in your terminal, otherwise please refer to previous steps.

 ### Way of working

-The development of fastkafka is done in Jupyter notebooks.
-Inside the `nbs` directory you will find all the source code of fastkafka, this is where you will implement your changes.
+The development of FastKafka is done in Jupyter notebooks.
+Inside the `nbs` directory you will find all the source code of FastKafka, this is where you will implement your changes.

-The testing, cleanup and exporting of the code is being handled by `nbdev`, please, before starting the work on fastkafka, get familiar with it by reading [nbdev documentation](https://nbdev.fast.ai/getting_started.html).
+The testing, cleanup and exporting of the code is being handled by `nbdev`, please, before starting the work on FastKafka, get familiar with it by reading [nbdev documentation](https://nbdev.fast.ai/getting_started.html).

-The general philosopy you should follow when writing code for fastkafka is:
+The general philosopy you should follow when writing code for FastKafka is:

 - Function should be an atomic functionality, short and concise
    - Good rule of thumb: your function should be 5-10 lines long usually